KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 }
 ```

-Copy the `nonce` value to a secure location, and also copy the `nonce` value to Node 2.
+Copy the `nonce` value both to a secure location and to Node 2.

 #### Node 2